$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 Canada Immigration Medical Exam in Cairo: Designated Panel Physicians and What to Expect

 You have received your Invitation to Apply and have 60 days to submit a complete application.
-One of the required steps is the Immigration Medical Examination (IME), which can only be performed by an IRCC-designated panel physician.
+For Express Entry, applicants must complete an upfront Immigration Medical Examination (IME) before submitting the permanent-residence application.
+The exam can only be performed by an IRCC-designated panel physician.
 In Egypt, these physicians are located primarily in Cairo, and the exam has specific procedures that differ from a standard Egyptian medical checkup.

 Understanding what the exam involves, where to go, and how to prepare prevents wasted appointments and delays that can eat into your 60-day ITA window.